-As you probably know, there are two different sorts of Raspberry Pi camera's the normal camera, and then there is the Raspberry Pi Noir camera.
+As you probably know, there are two different versions of the Raspberry Pi Camera.
+There is the standard Raspberry Pi camera that features an IR filter.
+Then there is the Raspberry Pi NoIR camera that lacks the IR filter.
 In this guide, I will take you through the pros and cons of each of the […]